 This Is What Democracy Looks Like, say the signs, and this line seems to be the favorite in the sweepstakes for most ubiquitous slogan in the Wisconsin protests.
 (A nice timeline of which just appeared in the Wisconsin State Journal).
 Can I just say—you know, just to get it off my chest before the irritation makes me explode—that this isn’t what democracy looks like?
 I mean, not just the obvious point, which has been made innumerable times, that the protests and the flight of the Democratic state senators look like efforts to be anti-democratic, to undo an election.

 I can certainly understand Mr. Bottum’s frustrations.
-And, by the way [a second caveat in one blog—now I know how my students must feel while listening to my lectures and me going off on every little tangent produced by my little brain!], while Mr. Bottum is always worth reading, the picture accompanying his post makes a trip over to the Catholic Vote post alone worth it.
+And, by the way [a second caveat in one essay—now I know how my students must feel while listening to my lectures and me going off on every little tangent produced by my little brain!], while Mr. Bottum is always worth reading, the picture accompanying his post makes a trip over to the Catholic Vote post alone worth it.

 Anyway, before I digress too much about those funky-looking humans in Wisconsin, let me just offer a very Kirkian response to Bottum’s post.